ibm-cloud-docs/vpc/load-balancer-security.md

 }
 ```

-The following is an example of a rule configuration which prevents users from creating public type application load balancers:
+The following example is a rule configuration that prevents users from creating public type application load balancers:

 ```
 {